 British philosopher Edward Skidelsky tells us about virtue from Plato to the modern day, and says Jane Austen got it right when she wrote about passion

 The distinguished Austen scholar Patricia Meyer Spacks tells us about the joy of rereading Jane Austen novels and the hidden layers of complexity that emerge from the writing when one does so.
-She chooses the best Jane Austen books.

 The award-winning journalist and the world’s leading Wrongologist discusses human error and selects five books on wrongness in both public life and literature